Tarryall Reservoir SWA

 This SWA consists of 711 land acres and 175 water acres.

-The boat ramp will be closed Tuesday and Wednesdays.
-Hand launched vessels only.
+The boat ramp is open for inspections every day from May 1 until October 31.
+When the boat ramp is closed, only hand-launched and non-motorized vessels are allowed.
 Must be actively fishing on all vessels that are on the water.

 711 acres.